Jeonsangeun/Cache_replacement_DRL/README.md

 ```c
 algorithm = 0 # 0 : DUA-LFU, 1 : CUA-LFU, 2 : DQN-FCN & Proposed scheme
 ```
+Since the model of each environment has been trained, you can use the deep neural network model (.pth) in the folder of each environment.

 ## Non-stationary learning
 This is a learning and testing code in a non-stationary environment where the user's popularity in the network changes over time.
 The popularity change depends on the pop variable in the code.
 When the change_pop() function occurs during an episode, the request rank of each content rises by the amount of pop.
 At this time, in the case of content that has no higher rank, it is lowered to the lowest rank.